Ardi7247/BrainFuck/Overview.md

 # Description
-If you're here you probably have a general idea of what brainfuck is, Although if you don't, see the [wiki](https://en.wikipedia.org/wiki/Brainfuck) or read below.
+If you're here you probably have a general idea of what brainfuck is, Although if you don't, see the [wiki](https://en.wikipedia.org/wiki/Brainfuck).
 Regardless of your knowledge on brainfuck, I hope I can provide insight or information to further your understanding.
 Although, at the end of the day it's not that serious.
 This is an esolang so the goal is to present a mental challenge or have fun.